 * When talking to a recruiter, YOU or your kid should be actually leading the recruiter, not the other way around.
 One of the first things you should ask is "Tell me EVERYTHING (especially bonuses) that my child qualifies for".
 Have a list of questions for the recruiter.
 Ask quality questions like: "What do I have to do, and or who do I need to talk to, become an officer in the army?" (or whatever branch you're interested in).
 If it winds up that you don't yet qualify for a commission as an officer, and decide on enlisting- Then you should ask questions like: "What do I need to come in as an E4, E3, or E2 instead of coming in as an E1?"
 Being an Eagle Scout (Boy Scouts) or having earned the Gold Award (Girl Scouts) automatically qualifies you to come in as an E2.
-Have a college degree?
+Have an undergraduate degree?
 You can come in as E4.
 Have 2 years of college, etc.?
 Then you qualify to come in as E3.
-The key is to read the applicable regulation with your own two beady eyes, and get out of the habit of believing information spoon fed to you by a recruiter who works for the Army's best interest, not yours.
+The key is to read applicable regulations with your own two beady eyes, and do not automatically believe information spoon fed to you by a recruiter who works for the Army's best interest, not yours.
 Again - - benefits and requirements change so do your own research!
 What was true 5 years, 6 months, or even a week ago, doesn't mean that it's applicable today... but that should be common sense for most college minded individuals.

 SMART COLLEGE GRADUATE: "...ummm hold up there Mr. Recruiter.
 You say if I have 4 yrs of college then I can come in as an E4?
 Three enlisted ranks higher than those coming in with no college?"

 RECRUITER: "Yes!! isn't that great!
 You'll be a Sergeant in no time!"